Świętokrzyski National Park

 Świętokrzyski National Park (Świętokrzyski Park Narodowy) is a National Park in Świętokrzyskie Voivodeship in central Poland.
 It covers the highest ridge of the Świętokrzyskie (Holy Cross) Mountains – the Łysogory – with its two highest peaks: Łysica at 612 m and Łysa Góra ("Bald Mountain") at 595 m.
 It also covers the eastern part of the Klonowski Ridge and part of the Pokrzywianski Ridge.
 The park has its headquarters in Bodzentyn.

 History

 The history of efforts to protect this part of Poland dates back to the times before World War I. In 1921 a first forest reserve in the Swiętokrzyskie mountains was created – this was Józef Kostyrko's reserve on Chełmowa Góra (1.63 km2).
-The following year, two parts of the Łysogory with total area of 3.11 km2 also became protected.
+The following year, two parts of the Łysogory with a total area of 3.11 km2 also became protected.
 In 1932 the area of the reserve was officially expanded to 13.47 km2, but the National Park was not created until 1950.
-Its initial area was 60.54 km2, but it has since expanded to 76.26 km2, of which 72.12 km2 is forested.
+Its initial area was 60.54 km2, but it has since been expanded to 76.26 km2, of which 72.12 km2 is forested.
 There are five strictly protected zones with a total area of 17.31 km2.